-- The underwire laying in the bottom of the outer tub under the revolving drum where clothes can snag on it and get torn or otherwise damaged
+The underwire often lays in the bottom of the outer tub under the revolving drum and clothes can snag on it and get torn or otherwise damaged when pressed through the holes in the drum during spin.

-- The underwire finding its way into the pump filter or the pump itself where fluff and lint snag on it.
-After a while the build up of fabric is large enough to block the pump.
-Alternatively the bra wire can break into smaller pieces and a piece can physically jam the pump impeller
+The underwire can easily find its way into the pump filter or inside the pump itself.
+It can physically stop the pump from running.
+Alternatively, fluff and lint snag on it and after a while the build up of fabric is large enough to block the pump.

 Even Mrs Whitegoodshelp refuses to wash her bras by hand.
 Over the years I’ve had at least a couple of incidences when a bra wire has jammed the pump on our washing machine and she refused to pay my call out charge to fix it ;-)